GoogleContainerTools/kaniko/README.md

 Set this flag to the number of retries that should happen for the extracting an image filesystem.
 Defaults to `0`.

+#### Flag `--image-download-retry`

+Set this flag to the number of retries that should happen when downloading the remote image.
+Consecutive retries occur with exponential backoff and an initial delay of 1 second.
+Defaults to 0`.

 ### Debug Image